-(Change scripts “on the fly”!)
+(Modify code “on the fly”!)

-(Update and republish your code to make sitewide changes)
+(Edit republish your code to make sitewide changes)

 For more details, go here}:

-Tip #1: The plugin allows you to export your snippets (and import these into other WordPress sites) using the Tools > Export function …
+Tip #1: The plugin allows you to export your snippets (and import these into other sites) using the Tools > Export function …

-(Some WordPress themes offer built-in code insertion functionality)
+(Some themes are built with built-in functionality)